rdallman/reed.pizza/content/resume.md

 **May 2017-present, Principal Member of Technical Staff, Oracle**

-  *  Member of the ODX (Oracle Developer Experience) group building cloud infrastructure applications on Oracle's Baremetal Cloud (BMC).
-Working on delivering an open source functions as a service (FaaS) product to be hosted on BMC.
-More to come...
+  *  Core contributor on [fn], an open source Functions as a Service (FaaS) product that leverages Docker to run any language in a FaaS fashion.
+     Primarily focused on load balancing, scalability, task execution, storage and messaging.
+  *  Building out a hosted version of [fn] on Oracle's cloud.

 **May 2014-April 2017, Senior Backend Engineer, [Iron.io]**